sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 	> No ports are needed on the end of the IP address this time; the **Ingress controller** created in the previous lessons is autimatically listening on ports **80** and **443**.

-	> Also the **"not safe"** message will only happen in the local environment.
+	> Also the **"not safe"** certificate message will only happen in the local environment.
 When the the application is pushed to Production in the next section, this will be addressed.

 #### Lesson 220